-Many others on the staff of the Fisheries Research Branch, Scotia-Fundy Region, and several scientists from other Branches within the Department of Fisheries and Oceans, have contributed information on which this account is based.
+Many persons on the staff of the Fisheries Research Branch, Scotia-Fundy Region, and several scientists from other Branches within the Department of Fisheries and Oceans, have contributed information on which this account is based.
+Permission to use the bottom-trawl survey data of the US National Marine Fisheries Service (Northeast Fisheries Center, Woods Hole, Mass.) is gratefully acknowledged.